franzbu/EnhancedSpaces.spoon/README.md

 To open mSpace Control, press and release `mSpaceControlModifier` and `mSpaceControlKey`.
 To cycle through your mSpaces, keep `mSpaceControlModifier` pressed - or press it again while mSpace Control is open - and use `mSpaceControlKey` for cycling.
 For cycling in reverse order additionally press `shift`.

-To change thickness, color and/or opacity of the frame that highlights the current mSpace, add the following to your `init.lua`; apart from the frame thickness, values between 0 and 1 are possible:
+To change thickness, color and/or opacity of the frame that highlights the current mSpace, add the following to your `init.lua`; apart from the frame thickness, you can use values between 0 and 1:

 ``` lua
   -- mSpace Control: hightlight currently active mSpace